tmastersmart/gmrs_live/README.md

 it reboots with the network down.

-12. Can update words on the fly with a voices key https://voicerss.org
+12. Can update words on the fly with a voices key https://voicerss.org No more weather service sending words we dont have sounds for.

 13. Now has a jingle system on the botom of the area to play your custom messages.  key will be need to do customs https://voicerss.org